 1st day: Marrakesh – Dades

-Morning departure from your hotel or riad in Marrakesh to cross the High Atlas Mountains.
-From these mountains, the views over the valleys and the Berber villages perched on the mountain sides, sometimes barely distinguishable from the mountains themselves, are spectacular.
+Morning departure from your hotel or riad in Marrakesh to begin 4 Days from Marrakech to Merzouga Desert.
+Firstly we head to cross the High Atlas Mountains.
+From these mountains, the views over the valleys and the Berber villages perched on the mountainsides, sometimes barely distinguishable from the mountains themselves, are spectacular.

 2nd day: Dades – Merzouga

 After breakfast, there is time to walk by the river before continuing to Toudgha to the very different gorges there.
 Lunch will either be here in the gorges or later at the bivouac at the Erg Chebbi dunes.
 You drive there via the Ziz Valley, and the towns of Erfoud and Rissani.
 In the afternoon you can take a two-hour camel ride in the Sahara.
 The sunset from the top of the dunes is spectacular (250m) and afterward, there is dinner and the night in a traditional nomad tent at the foot of the dunes.

 3rd day: Merzouga – Ouarzazate